 A majority of the problems wreaking havoc on the world today arise because we have deep emotional wounds that have not been tended to.

 Up until we are about 9 years old, we download information from the world around us at lightning speed.
 Our subconscious beliefs and habits are generally formed during this time — well before we have developed our rational thinking (acquired when our brain forms the prefrontal cortex).

-In instance, in our youth, someone may say to us, “you are ugly.”
+For instance, in our youth, someone may say to us, “you are ugly.”

 At the time, our minds can’t rationalize that perhaps whoever is saying this to us is having a bad day or suffering from their own emotional wounds.
-Instead, our young, innocents minds think, “oh, I’m ugly.”
+Instead, our young, innocent minds think, “oh, I’m ugly.”

 On a kinder note, this works for “you are beautiful,” and any other positive affirmation, as well.